pegaltier/rfcs/2019-11-03-hp-nginx/README.md

-# HP Nginx
+# HP Dispatcher

 ## The purpose

 HoloPort is running multiple services that need to be available to end user.
 Traffic is directed to the HoloPort by holo-router over the ZeroTier network.
 HoloPort needs to have a 443 inbound port open on the ZeroTier network interface.
-On that port (443) HP-nginx is listening.
+On that port (443) HP-dispatcher (eg. implemented via nginx) is listening.

 ## TLS

-Nginx terminates https traffic.
+HP-dispatcher terminates https traffic.
 TLS Certificate installation is handled by nixOS and Let's Encrypt SSL service.

 ## Routes

-Nginx needs to handle following connections:
+HP-dispatcher needs to handle following connections:

 | Route | Authorization | Type | Destination | Purpose |
 | ----- | ------------- | ---- | ----------- | ------- |